oliveir7/deadline-doys-docs/README.md

 - **Layout Options:** Standard or 2U top key
 - **Switch Compatibility:** MX and MX clone switches

+## Useful Links

+- [QMK Keycodes Overview](https://docs.qmk.fm/keycodes) – Reference for all keycodes, useful for configuring knobs and advanced key functions.
+- [VIA Usage Guide – Layers](https://docs.keeb.io/via#layersfn) – Explains how layers work in VIA and how to use them for advanced configurations.

 ## Quick Start

 ### Essential Controls